kkrt-labs/kakarot-docs/docs/ecosystem/sdks/particle.md

               // Set to false to remove the embedded wallet modal
               visible: true,
               customStyle: {
-                // Locks the chain selector to IoTeX mainnet and testnet
+                // Locks the chain selector to Kakarot Sepolia testnet
                 supportChains: [KakarotSepolia],
               },
             },